jrb495/Links-Figma-Code/README.md

 - Redundant styles or layout bugs
 - HTML with placeholder text or inconsistent structure

-You’ll use this as a foundation to:
+You'll use this as a foundation to:
 - Debug UI issues
 - Simplify structure
 - Migrate to real mobile code if needed

----

 ## 🧰 Next Steps